thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 Seems the paper isn't very clear where it gets its graphs from (no explicit description of the rotation curve graph whatsoever) or on what equation the parameters that it lists are used in.

 ### NGC 1560 ###

 For NGC 1560 there are two sets of functions/parameters, one in section 7 and one in appendix D.  seems the parameters and figures in one section are sometimes used in the other section, and there's no clear indication of which is used where.

 CHECK:	Fig 1a: NGC 1560 - rotation velocity of a spheroid
+CHECK:	Fig 1a: NGC 1560 - sampled rotation velocity of spheroid from 1992 Broeils

 CHECK:	Fig 1b: NGC 1560 mass density and potential